Microflash/vuepress-theme-succinct/README.md

 Check out the [documentation](https://microflash.github.io/vuepress-theme-succinct/) built with Vuepress and Succinct :smile: for more details.

+## Contribute

+Contributions from the community are welcome and deeply appreciated.
+Refer to the [contribution guidelines](./CONTRIBUTING.md) to get started.

 ## Plugins

 This theme has the following plugins built in: